Human Abuse Potential Study

 - This was a randomized, double-blind, single-dose, 4-period crossover study in 38 healthy adult nondependent, recreational stimulant users1

-- Each participant received all 4 treatments: pitolisant 35.6 mg, pitolisant 213.6 mg, phentermine HCl 60 mg (active control), and placebo
+- Each participant received all 4 treatments: pitolisant 35.6 mg (maxiumum recommendeded adult daily dose), pitolisant 213.6 mg, phentermine HCl 60 mg (active control), and placebo

 - Study validity and sensitivity were confirmed by significant difference in Emax values between phentermine and placebo (P<0.0001)1